Aniket6334/CCF-Detection-System/README.md

 # CCF-Detection-System

-Problem Description
+## Problem Description

-In this project we are going to work on a model to predict whether a credit card transaction was fraudulent or legit.
+This project focuses on building a machine learning model to detect **fraudulent credit card transactions**.

-We'll train five different classifiers from scikit-learn library:
+The objective is to classify transactions as **fraudulent or legitimate** using supervised learning techniques.

+## Models Implemented

+The following classifiers from the Scikit-learn library were trained and evaluated:

-Logistic Regression
+- Logistic Regression
-Linear Support Vector Classifier
-Random Forrest Classifier
+- Random Forest Classifier
-Gradient Boosting Classifier
+- Gradient Boosting Classifier

-We also will be using cross-validation to compute three fitness metrics of these models:
+## Model Evaluation

+To ensure robust performance, **cross-validation** was used to evaluate the models based on the following metrics:

-Accuracy
+- Accuracy
-F1 Score
+- F1 Score
-Area Under the ROC Curve (ROC AUC Score)
+- Recall
+- ROC-AUC Score